Interested in a copy for yourself? Poster or canvas.

 What is the can-can dance?
 The can-can (or cancan) is a dance developed in France in the first half of the 19th century.
 It is a high-energy dance originally performed by both sexes.
 It involved kicking the legs above the head, splits, and cartwheels (check out this video).
 It developed over time into a dance mainly performed by women.
 The female dancers used an elaborate and provoking routine with their long skirts.
 In the 19th century, it was considered a scandalous dance and it was often performed by prostitutes.
 However, its status improved over time and by the time the Moulin Rouge opened, there were professional can-can dancers that could make could make a living dancing fulltime.

 Who is Toulouse-Lautrec?
 Henri Marie Raymond de Toulouse-Lautrec-Monfa (1864-1901) was born in the South of France and was the first child of a wealthy family.
 From a young age, his artistic skills were present, and he developed himself into a very productive artist.
 He is an important representative of the Post-Impressionist art movement, together with artists like Cézanne, Gauguin, Seurat, and Van Gogh.
 Unlike some of these other painters, Toulouse-Lautrec could sustain himself by making advertising posters for nightclubs and other businesses.
 Two of those posters are shown below.
-The first is an 1895 advertisement for the English dancer May Milton.
+The first is an 1895 advertisement for the American literary magazine The Chap-Book.
 The second poster is from 1900 and advertises a Simpson bicycle chain.

 Fun fact: The parents of Henri de Toulouse-Lautrec were first cousins and as a result Toulouse-Lautrec suffered from serious health problems throughout his life.
 One health problem he faced was that his legs stopped growing as a child and, as a result, he became only 4 ft 8 in (1.42) tall.
 His atypical stature (the legs of a child combined with the torso of an adult) led to a lot of mockery from other people and Toulouse-Lautrec resorted to drinking a lot of alcohol.
 To make sure that he always had a supply of alcohol with him, he had a hollow cane – which he needed to walk – filled with alcohol.